Zen broadband review

 Even as recently as August 2014, Primus (as they were still called then) offered cheap line rental for those who just needed a landline for emergencies or broadband from another provider.

-But Zen, who are more concerned with providing a high quality service than a bargain deal, have never really gone in for offering their line rental at a discount - and while we may once have taken issue with that, the price now seems pretty unremarkable.
+But Zen, who are more concerned with providing a high quality service than a bargain deal, have never really gone in for offering their line rental at a discount - and while we may once have taken issue with that, the price now seems more than reasonable.

 Anytime calls option